 But you can use SEO within your email marketing.
 And you can use email marketing to improve your SEO.

 At a basic level, your emails send traffic to your site.
-Because your subscribers know you, they’re better engaged users once they get there.
+Because subscribers know you, it’s likely that they will more engaged once they get there.
 They’ll spend longer on the site because they knew what to expect when they clicked the link.
 That leads to lower bounce rates, which refers to how long a visitor spends on a page.
 A lower rate tells search engines the content is worth sticking around for.

 It also leads to more internal clicks on your website.
 Someone who takes time to click a link to your website wants to see more of your stuff.
 That leads to them spending longer on your whole site.
-Which also tells search engines you’re a good place to send users.
+Which also tells search engines you are a trusted and relevant place to send users.

 For SEO maestro Neil Patel, email traffic accounts for 41% of his blog comments.
 But it only accounts for 14% of his website traffic.
 That shows newsletter subscribers are more engaged with him as an authority.
 Replicate the results and engaged subscribers would be the ones to take action on your site.